awesome-davian/awesome-reviews-kaist/paper-review/2021-fall-paper-review/icml.md

 ## 5. Conclusion & Discussion

 ### Conclusion
 Proposed two-stage fine tuning approach can effectively work for FSOD.
-Not only it is less costly, it also outperformed previous meta leraning methods on current bechmarks.
+Not only it is less costly, it also outperformed previous meta learning methods on current bechmarks.
+To make the fine-tuning works, the feature extractor need to be frozen and only the box classifiers weight are fine-tuned.
+In addition, more reliable benchmarks with revised evaluation protocols are also proposed.
+On the new benchmarks, TFA achieved new states of the arts, and on the LVIS dataset it improved the AP of rare classes by 4 points with negligible reduction of the AP of frequent classes.
+Proof how TFA can also handle imbalanced classes.

 ### Discussion
 The proposed method needs to build balanced subset every fine-tuning which will need the base classes when fine tuning.
 This may be unfavorable in cases where the base classes data is unavailable when the model need to work with novel classes.